 It's amazing that humans haven't hunted these things to extinction yet.
 You would think it would be our priority, considering how terrifying that are.
 I won't even enlarge the picture.

-Crabs are based retards and the bigger the crab the cooler it is.
+Crabs are based morons and the bigger the crab the cooler it is.
 I'm more surprised coconut crabs haven't been hunted to extinction for being delicious crustaceans you don't have to go to the bottom of the sea to catch.

 Read a paper about them finding pulled apart bones on a beach near Fiji or something, in the sand was some articles that Amelia was known to carry.
 Make up etc.